juseg/alps/articles/erosion/response-referee2.md

 Thank you.
 Figure 4 was reworked to include a map of Rhine glacier modelled erosion rates at 36 ka, corresponding to the last major advance phase before the LGM and with a similar extent to the deglacial stage of 16 ka.
-This also corresponds to the topographic profiles shown on Fig. 8 and thus seems more appropriate in hindsight.
+This also corresponds to the topographic profiles shown on Fig. 8.
+Thus it seems more appropriate in hindsight.

-TODO: also include complete maps as a supplement?

 > I find no mention of lithology, rock type, geology, resistance or erodibility
 > (excluding that citing Herman on line 56).
 This omission of half the erosion